Brunch & Batter

 Raw shaved asparagus in a white bowl.

+Step 3.
 Whisk the olive oil, lemon juice, zest, salt, and pepper in a small bowl.
 Pour over the asparagus ribbons, and toss to coat.
-Let stand for 10 minutes.
+Let it stand for 10 minutes.

 Asparagus salad in a white bowl with toppings.

-Add the prosciutto, parmesan and nuts.
+Step 4.
+Add the prosciutto, Parmesan, and nuts.
 Toss gently.
 Season to taste with additional salt and pepper.

 Look for tall, thick asparagus stalks for easier shaving.
 Also, don't throw out the leafy tips!
 Use them to garnish the salad, or save them for roasting in the oven.